With Betts gone, Red Sox fill holes in OF and at leadoff - WHIZ News

 “He’s going through things and we’ll see where we’re at,” manager Ron Roenicke said on Friday.

-Also this week, the Red Sox rached a pending deal with outfielder Kevin Pillar, who spent six-plus seasons with Toronto before playing in San Francisco most of last year.
-He is a career .261 hitter with 76 homers and 318 RBIs who is also known for great range in the outfield.
+Also this week, the Red Sox signed outfielder Kevin Pillar to a one-year deal for $4.25 million.
+He spent six-plus seasons with Toronto before playing in San Francisco most of last year.
+He is a career .261 hitter with 76 homers and 318 RBIs who is also known for great defensive range.

 Pillar is also a right-handed batter, giving Roenicke some flexibility in the batting lineup; Betts, Benintendi and Verdugo are all lefties.